schappell02/commentedCode/README.md

-This directory contains code which has been commented, for rest of code, see code_backup directory
+This directory contains code which has been commented, for rest of code, see code_backup directory Code was used for work at UCLA as a graduate student researcher

 scStars.py - python code with classes around handling and analyzing stellar sample, including Bayesian analysis of late-type cusp.
 Interface with SQL is used to retrieve sample.
 Interface with C++ to run MultiNest, likelihood sampling.